 You can edit individual file names by clicking on them and editing them in the box to the right of.
 Type Enter when you finish editing a line.
 When the new names meet your needs, move on to the next step.

 This is the final step.
 You’ll be asked to confirm the operation.
-The View/Rename Files window will look something like this prior to the operation.
+The bottom of the Rename Files window will look something like this prior to the operation.